ultard/ultard/README.md

 - **Hyze Project**: A educational platform designed for students and educators writen on Next.js.

-- **Ulma-io**: A quiz platform running in real time via websockets.
+- **Luma-io**: A quiz platform running in real time via websockets.

 - **Dislace bot**: A private discord bot write on Typescript and Nest.js